Rounds doesn’t back down from Trump, who ‘lost the 2020 election’ - NewsBreak

 “Attacking Republicans certainly isn’t going to result in a winning formula.
 Neither is telling citizens not to vote.
 If we are going to win in 2022 and 2024, we have to move forward together,” he added.

-Rounds accurately described the results of the 2020 election but the pushback is notable both because he’s a typically low-key senator and comes from a state deeply supportive of Trump.Tax season starting two weeks early this year thanks to COVID, IRS funding
+Rounds accurately described the results of the 2020 election but the pushback is notable both because he’s a typically low-key senator and comes from a state deeply supportive of Trump.Trump rips GOP senator who called 2020 election ‘fair’

 Rounds found himself in Trump’s crosshairs after he said during an interview on ABC’s “This Week” that the 2020 election was, indeed, fair and noted that multiple reviews of alleged instances of fraud established that President Joe Biden ’s victory was legitimate.